 Campus Art Gallery Expands Operating Hours

-The College of the Canyons Art Gallery has expanded its hours for the fall semester in order to accommodate gallery visitors.
+The Art Gallery has expanded its hours for the fall semester in order to accommodate gallery visitors.

 "We hope the gallery's expanded hours will create more opportunities for visitors to appreciate the talent and creativity visible in our students' work and those of professional artists," said Larry Hurst, gallery director at the college.

 The art gallery will be open from 11 a.m. to 4 p.m. on Mondays, from 11 p.m. to 3 p.m. on Tuesdays through Thursdays and from 10 a.m. to 2 p.m. on Saturdays.

 Visitors unable to attend during these hours are welcome to call the gallery at (661) 362-3612 to make an appointment.

 For more information, please visit the college's website at www.canyons.edu